gabrielcedran/containers-notes/README.md

 ### ADD vs COPY

 ADD can do a lot more than COPY.
 It can add remote urls, it automatically unzips files, etc

+### Production Containers

+For production, we want to create containers as small as possible - however we have to be careful to not spend too much time over optimising as at some point it's simply not worth it.

+Keeping in your container only the necessary dependencies and tools to reduce the risk of vulnerability.

+`Alpine` is a linux distro that is meant to be as small as while still being able to do the basic things like run a webserver - (based on BusyBox).

+_do not use alpine anywhere in your tool/develpment chain but in production as you need a full fat distro to avoid having to reinstall all the utility tools_

+#### node:20-alpine vs custom alpine (03 vs 04)

+The image based on node:20-alpine has roughly 150mb while the fully custom one 90mb.
+Overall 60mb is nothing in the grand schema of things and we should be wondering why somebody at node or docker thought that extra 60mb would be relevant.
+Are we shaving something important off of the custom container?